Homosociality

-In sociology, homosociality means same-sex relationships that are not of a romantic or sexual nature, such as friendship, mentorship, or others.
+In sociology, homosociality means same-sex friendships that are not of a romantic or sexual nature, such as friendship, mentorship, or others.
 Researchers who use the concept mainly do so to explain how men uphold men's dominance in society.

 Homosocial was popularized by Eve Kosofsky Sedgwick in her discussion of male homosocial desire.
-Sedgwick used the term to distinguish from "homosexual" and to connote a form of male bonding often accompanied by fear or hatred of homosexuality.
+Sedgwick used the term to distinguish from homosexual and to connote a form of male bonding often accompanied by fear or hatred of homosexuality.
 Jean Lipman-Blumen had earlier (1976) defined homosociality as a preference for members of one's own sex – a social rather than a sexual preference.

 The opposite of homosocial is heterosocial, describing non-sexual relations with the opposite sex.
+The term homoaffectivity is used to refer to bonds and affective actions that go beyond mere socialization.